 The level of detail may vary, but we have seen a few approaches that help to successfully navigate this variable:

-Scheduling is the process by which you identify when a project will move forward, sometimes by whom and sometimes by what type of means (cost).
-When it comes to your planning efforts, this is where the rubber meets the road.
+Scheduling is the process by which you identify when a project will move forward, sometimes by whom and sometimes by what means (cost).
+This is where the rubber meets the road in planning efforts.

 Organizations who choose to forego the resource sizing during intake find themselves requesting that information at this point.
 Others use this opportunity to refine their figures.

-Whichever boat you are floating in, a few things become clear when it comes to scheduling a project.
+Whichever boat you are floating in, a few things become clear when scheduling a project.
 Take a look at these questions and see how many you can answer with the data you have now (don't worry, no one is judging you):

 As you can see the questions compound and become more granular as you dig in.
 And this is just for one project.
 Because change occurs on a regular basis, the type of analysis you perform when adding one project usually will need to occur with all new projects and any changes to existing projects.

-As long as resources are required to deliver the projects, you will always need to evaluate the landscape, whether using subject matter experts or by the use of analytic tools.
+As long as resources are required to deliver the projects, you will always need to evaluate the landscape, whether using subject matter experts or through the use of analytic tools.

 Being able to assess the situation and change quickly becomes key as your process grows and matures.
 A strong framework will enable successful scaling as your business grows.